acquanaturaleminerale/acquanaturaleminerale.github.io/docs/setup.md

 and then start them again when needed.

 This is necessary because the SAML configuration is loaded from environment variables and files, and the Service Provider configuration is cached by the Flask application once initialized.

 ---

+# Verify successful setup

+The setup is complete when:

+- Exerplaza starts without SAML configuration errors;
+- the SAML login option is visible;
+- the user is redirected to the Identity Provider;
+- authentication succeeds;
+- the user is redirected back to Exerplaza;
+- the authenticated user matches an existing Exerplaza account.

+---